 Professional care, portraits, and room to play indoors and out!
-I have a great place for huge dogs here in beautiful Oak Cliff, south of downtown Dallas, Two dogs, two cats.
+I have a great place for huge dogs - most dogs - here in beautiful Oak Cliff, south of downtown Dallas, Two dogs, two cats.
 Please, read on: it's a long description, but will answer many important questions about hours and what I do and whether your dog will be happy here.

-I'm a professional; this is what I do.
+I'm a professional; this is full time for me.
 I have 30+ years' worth of the skills to make sure your dog is happy and safe, from professional work with animals to having my own pets in my smoke-free home.
-I have experience fostering rescues for over 30 years, although I cannot foster much now.
+I also fostered and trained rescues for over 30 years, although I cannot foster much now.
 I will board a foster.

-Scout is my helper dog, medium sized and of dubious origin, his job is to play with other dogs.
+Scout is my helper dog, medium-sized and of dubious origin.
+His job is to play with other dogs.
 He is very good at this.
 He's energetic, but learns to play with dogs who are smaller than himself (and my cats) carefully, and knows to leave older dogs who do not want to play alone.
-He can be more enthusiastic on a meet than he is day to day.
+He can be more enthusiastic on a Meet than he is day to day.
 If your dog is large or extra-large, it won't be a problem.
-We love a Mastiff, Saint, or a Dane...and especially sight-hounds...but are happy to see guests of all sizes.
+We love a Mastiff, Saint, Pyr, or Dane...and especially sight-hounds...but are happy to see guests of all sizes.

-Leo is my new "anchor" dog, a very large adopted Akbash mix, under one year old and still learning.
+Leo is my new "anchor" dog, a very large, adopted Akbash mix, under one year old and still learning.
 He is very easy going and loves everyone.
 He will be mild-mannered all his life, and tends to defer to others now, as a pup.
 He will finish growing at 3-4 years old.
 He's like that uncle that lets kids crawl all over him.

 Ravenhill has two resident cats.
 One is Hogan, who is under the impression that he is a dog.
-If your dog has a history of severe cat-aggression, this may not be a good fit.
+If your dog has a history of severe cat aggression, (like killing them), this may not be a good fit.
 However, most dogs, even dogs who bark at cats, can learn relatively quickly that the indoor-only cat is not a toy, and many make friends with Hogan.
 Hogan passed an informal "racing greyhound" test, and tries to get dogs to lick him on his head.
 He is also very high-ranking, status-wise.

 Ginger Pie is the other cat.
 She likes meeting new dogs, but does not boss them around or steal their beds.
 She solicits attention from ones she trusts.
 Especially boxers.

-I have a page on Facebook (Ravenhill) where I post pictures, as well, and you are invited to go visit the page to get a much better idea of the day-to-day life your dog can lead in my home.
+I have a page on Facebook (Ravenhill) where I post pictures, as well as some short video, and you are invited to go visit the page to get a much better idea of the day-to-day life your dog can lead in my home.
 Each guest has his or her own photo album on the Ravenhill page, too!
 This means you can get to know a dog who may be scheduled to be a "roomie" with your dog.
 You can also easily share your pet's pictures with family and friends.
 It's a fun page to follow if you are sick of serious things.

 I try to avoid overbooking...your friend won't be overwhelmed with a pack of 20 dogs!
 Usually 5 or less, except on major holidays.
-No cages or kennels - unless you want to bring one that your dog likes - dog beds in most rooms.
 No dog runs; everyone is family.
 Dogs make friends with other guests, so if there is a small group, they will be dogs who have met before --- in most cases, many times, and they all get along well.
 I have regular guests who come so often that they may as well be my dogs.
 When I have more than 3 dogs booked, it usually means regulars are involved.

 In 2010, I lost almost everything in a house fire at this house; everything is now new.
 It is also in disarray, because I have not completely finished restoring the house.
 It takes a long time...so a few boxes are still here and there, but the dogs don't seem to mind.